emad-elsaid/xlog/index.md

 ## Auto Reference

-Mention of README file should be a link
+Mention of README, file should be a link

 ## Youtube video